-We've already compared the three new devices against each other, as well as the iPhone 11 and the iPhone XR in separate features, but here we are looking at how the iPhone 11 Pro and iPhone 11 Pro Max compare to the iPhone XS and iPhone XS Max to help you decide whether you should upgrade.
+(Pocket-lint) - We've compared the three iPhone 11 devices against each other elsewhere, as well as the iPhone 11 and the iPhone XR in separate features, but here we are looking at how the iPhone 11 Pro and iPhone 11 Pro Max compare to the iPhone XS and iPhone XS Max to help you decide whether you should upgrade.

 - iPhone XS: 143.6 x 70.9 x 7.7mm, 177g

 - iPhone XS Max: 157.5 x 77.4 x 7.7mm, 208g

 - iPhone 11 Pro: 144 x 71.4 x 8.1mm, 188g

 - iPhone 11 Pro Max: 158 x 77.8 x 8.1mm, 226g

 The Apple iPhone 11 Pro and 11 Pro Max share several similarities in design compared to the iPhone XS and XS Max.
 They all have stainless steel frames, glass rears and a large notch at the top of their displays, though their colours differ and the iPhone 11 Pro models have a matte glass rear rather than glossy, which is beautiful in the flesh.

 Naturally, the iPhone 11 Pro Max and iPhone XS Max are larger than the iPhone 11 Pro and iPhone XS but there isn't much difference between the models with the XS and 11 Pro similar, and the XS Max and 11 Pro Max measuring around the same too.
 The Pro models are a little heavier than the XS models though and the matte finish does make the Pro Max appear smaller than the XS Max did but it is of course just an illusion.